Navigation

 What Is No-Fault Insurance in New York?

-New York requires every registered vehicle to carry N0-Fault insurance, also known as Personal Injury Protection (PIP) coverage.
-This mandatory coverage applies to:
+New York requires every registered vehicle to carry No-Fault insurance, also known as Personal Injury Protection (PIP) coverage.
+This applies to anyone injured in a motor vehicle accident in Nassau County, Suffolk County, or anywhere else in New York.
+Coverage applies to:

 • Drivers